 Professor Tracey German is a Reader in the Defence Studies Department.
 Her research focuses on Russian foreign and security policies, particularly Russia’s use of force in the post-Soviet space, conflict and security in the Caucasus and Caspian regions, and the impact of NATO/EU enlargement on Russia’s relations with its neighbours.

-Prior to joining DSD in 2004 she taught at RMA Sandhurst and the University of Aberdeen, and spent several years as a research manager for a business intelligence company, specialising in energy security in Russia and the post-Soviet states.
+Prior to joining Defence Studies in 2004, she taught at RMA Sandhurst and the University of Aberdeen, and spent several years as a research manager for a business intelligence company, specialising in energy security in Russia and the post-Soviet states.
 She speaks Russian and has travelled extensively across the post-Soviet area.

 She is an Associate Fellow at RUSI.

 - Russian views of the changing character of conflict

 - Russian strategic thought and its use of force in the post-Soviet era

 - Conflict and security in the Caucasus and Caspian regions